 Differences between High School and College

 If you received accommodations in high school, the process works differently in college.
 Because you are an adult, you must request accommodations in order to receive them.
 No one else (parents, providers, etc.) may make the request for you.
-For more information on the differences between high school and college accommodations for students with disabilities, see Students with Disabilities Preparing for Post Secondary Education.
+For more information on the differences between high school and college accommodations for students with disabilities, see Students with Disabilities Preparing for Post Secondary Education

 Academic accommodations are arranged through the Office of Accessibility Services on a course-by-course basis, and they must be arranged in advance in order to be provided.
 Residential accommodations are also made through the Office of Accessibility Services.
-Keep reading to learn more about documentation for accommodations, as well as steps and deadlines for residential accommodations.

 Documentation